 These are the tips on how to prevent grass from sprouting again and invading your lovely flower beds.
-Just make sure to carefully do the tips above on how to kill grass in flower beds, for you to ensure that you won’t bring harm to the nearby plants.
+Just make sure to carefully do the tips above on how to kill grass in flower beds, for you to ensure that you won’t bring harm to the nearby plants and their flowers.

 I'm Ann Katelyn, Creator and Chief Author of Sumo Gardener.
 Since I was a child I've always been fascinated with plants and gardens, and as an adult this has developed into my most loved hobby.
 I have dedicated most of my life to gardening and started Sumo Gardener as a way to express my knowledge about gardening with the hope of helping other people's gardens thrive.